 Glenfinnan – Glenfinnan viaduct (a location made famous in the Harry Potter films) which overlooks Loch Shiel and the Jacobite monument.
 We stopped at Glenfinnan station for some photos and a stretch of our legs.

 As promised, we were returned in time for our train journey back to Fort William.
 The journey back was just as enjoyable.
 Making this a trip to remember.
-Definitely one of those unusual and interesting train journeys I often dream about.
+One of those unusual and interesting train journeys I often dream about.